Tokunbo-nasir/CS50P-final-project/CS50-P/README.md

 # Autotrader webscraper
 #### Video Demo:  <URL HERE>
 #### Description:
-The autotrader webscraper utilises selenium webdriver and beautiful soup.
+The autotrader webscraper utilises selenium webdriver and beautiful soup to pull car data https://www.autotrader.co.uk/ This only works with chrome brower
+Chrome driver for your chrome browser version will also need to be installed: https://sites.google.com/chromium.org/driver/downloads

 1) The relevant libraries are imported